micronDLA/SDK/README.md

 ## Run\_th

-Runs a single inference using thnets
+Runs a single inference using thnets.

 ***Parameters:***